We asked for snow and… We got it. (And then some!)

 Which means underneath all that wintry stuff is a garden area that’s biding its time, waiting to spring out and be a colorful, joyful place to relax and unwind.
 Is your garden the place you want it to be?
 What can you do now to get prepared?

-Remember that it’s not just plants and flowers.
+Remember that it’s not just about plants and flowers.

 Hardscape in your landscape can make your lawn or garden a special place for your family.
 What exactly are hardscape items?
 They include:

 What are some of the benefits of hardscaping?

 Beautiful trees with a lovely, green canopy and flowering, fragrant bushes can enhance your home environment.
 But hardscaping can elevate your place even more.
 What can it do?

 Now’s not the time to hold back!
 Write down everything you’re dreaming about for your “hardscape landscape.”